If you’re like most bloggers, you probably have a lot on your plate.

 Eventually, there comes a time when you need to delegate some of the work.

-Expert bloggers say this is the most effective way to get your time back.
+Full time bloggers say this is the most effective way to get your time back.

 Instead of doing all of the work yourself forever, it’s better to focus on what you’re good at and outsource the things that drain you.